This section contains information and downloadable application forms for WBU scholarships available for blind and partially sighted persons.

 The Hermoine Grant Calhoun Scholarship was established by means of a bequest of 35,000 US$, from Dr. Isabelle Grant in memory of her daughter, Hermoine Grant Calhoun.
 Dr. Isabelle Grant had been a high school teacher in Los Angeles, California in the United States.
 After losing her sight, Dr. Grant became very active in the National Federation of the Blind and developed a keen interest in blind people in developing countries.
 Read more

-PEDRO ZURITA YOUTH FUND
+PEDRO ZURITA YOUTH FUND (currently unavailable)

 This scholarship is funded by Mr. Pedro Zurita who was the WBU Secretary General from 1986-2000.
 The purpose of the fund is to assist young blind and partially sighted people financially to obtain education, training, and employment.
 The scholarship is awarded to young men and women between 15 and 30 years old.
 Applicants from developing countries will be given priority although applications from youth in industrialized countries may be accepted in special cases.
 Read more